s21sharan/Twitter-Data-Analytics-Python/README.md

 Sashreek Kalakota(Backend): Worked with the Twitter API and matplotlib to access, sort, and graph the data of each user.

-Sharan Subramanian: Used T-kinter and artistic talent to create a visually appealing GUI.
-Helped connect the backend code with the GUI.
+Sharan Subramanian: Designed and developed the front end using Tkinter, creating an intuitive and visually appealing GUI.
+Connected the backend functionality seamlessly to the GUI, ensuring user-friendly interaction and smooth program operation.

 # How to use the program